Davin1404/Learning-Materials/IBDP_Physics_HL/Topic B Engineering/B.2 Thermodynamics.md

 #### Adiabatic processes for monatomic gases
 $$pV^{\frac{5}{3}}=constant$$

+Although during an adiabatic process there is no thermal enery transfer with the surroudings, the temperature of the gas will change because ***work has been done***.

 ### Isovolumetric changes
 $W=0$
 No work can be done by or on the system